 Creating More Opportunities

-“I’m inspired by this organization’s permission to think outside the box, to dream big, to cross the different disciplines and sectors, from private to public to families to organizations, housing to services, to build something new that will benefit the disability community and benefit all of us.”
+“This organization [gives] permission to think outside the box, to dream big, to cross the different disciplines and sectors, to build something new that will benefit the disability community and benefit all of us.”

 Great Progress, Made Together

 We are co-developing 240+ community homes in one of our nation’s most challenging housing markets, together with almost 1,000 community and civic leaders, and backed by funding from major partners.